 This Advent devotional is designed to give a daily space for connection with God as we prepare for the holy day of Christmas!
-Every day will include silence and stillness before God, a short scripture and devotional, and time to reflect and pray.
-We've collected these devotions from diverse voices around our Vineyard churches.
+The team at Vineyard USA has compiled this daily devotional with imagery, songs, scripture, and devotions from diverse voices around our Vineyard churches.
 Our invitation is that you would enjoy the beauty of the unique expressions, and stylistic variety of this collection.
-Our prayer would be that you approach every day, not to get something from God, but to simply be with Him.
+Traditionally, Advent begins on the fourth Sunday before Christmas every year.
+This means that every year the total number of days of Advent ranges from 22-28 days.
+This Advent devotional has 29 days of worship & Sabbath reflections, devotions, and visio divina exercises.
+No matter which year and how many days it takes to reach Christmas Day, please engage the bonus material at your own pace.
+We pray that you would approach every day, not to get something from God, but to simply be with Him.
 Every week revolves around a traditional Advent theme of HOPE, PEACE, JOY, and LOVE.